American Sign Language and Interpreter Training

 What is special about our program?

-The interpreting program prepares you for the high-demand field of ASL interpreting.
-SAC offers the only program in Texas that requires you to pass the State Certification Exam as a graduation requirement.
-That means you’ll graduate with the credentials you need to begin working as an interpreter.
-ASL courses also count as foreign language credits and transfer for university credit.
+Our interpreting program stands out for preparing students for the high-demand field of ASL interpreting.
+It is the only program in Texas requiring you to pass the State Certification Exam to graduate, ensuring you have the credentials to start your career immediately.
+Additionally, our ASL courses count as foreign language credits and can be transferred for university credit.

 Careers